Changes to Make in Lifestyle to Prevent Heart Attack

 An electrophysiology checkup involves inserting a long, thin catheter into a blood vessel and guiding it to the heart to assess and record electrical activity.

-The treatment is generally dependent on the extent of blockage in the heart.
+The heart blockage treatment is generally dependent on the extent of the blockage in the heart.
 The therapeutic options available are:

 The prescriptions might need to be adjusted, or related underlying illnesses may need to be treated.